Managing concerns about adult volunteers policy

 This policy explains when Girlguiding with get involved if there are concerns about the way an adult volunteer behaves

 As Girlguiding adult volunteers you are part of a diverse group of people from all walks of life, each with unique skills and experiences.

-You're united by an important responsibility: to help girls and young women reach their full potential through great guiding experiences and by being positive role models.
+You are united by an important responsibility: to help girls and young women reach their full potential through great guiding experiences and by being positive role models.

 Part of our management of volunteers includes taking action if we have concerns about an adult volunteer's conduct.
-This can be for a number of reasons, for example a lack of self-awareness or not understanding what is expected of you as a volunteer.

 Please see Managing concerns about adult volunteers procedures for processes that apply.

 Any commissioner responding to concerns about an adult volunteers' conduct is encouraged to seek support from the relevant staff at HQ, and must follow the investigation procedure.

 In this Policy we refer to our 'Expectations'.
 These are set out in our

 - Policies, including our safeguarding policy and our whistleblowing policy